 Chirashi sushi is often eaten on Girls Day (March 3rd) but you can enjoy it at any time of the year.

 Temari sushi is ball-shaped sushi and looks beautiful when done well but is a bit fiddly to make compared to other forms.
 It’s a style more often made at home rather than in restaurants.
 Again this is something you might make for girls’ day, little girls are bound to love this pretty presentation.

 You can top it with anything you want but salmon, tuna, prawn, octopus and omelette are common toppings.
 It’s also sometimes made more ‘kawaii’ with the use of embellishments.

 I had Inari Zushi for the first time near the Fushimi Inari shrine in Kyoto.
 It’s named after the Shinto god Inari so has a special affinity with that shrine.
 I developed a love for it even though I don’t think it looks as visually appealing as many other forms.
 I’ve not made these myself yet as Inarizushi uses aburaage tofu pockets which are a sweetened seasoned deep-fried tofu skin that can be hard to find here.
 The pockets I’ve had were stuffed with vinegared rice but you can include other fillings too.

-So there you have it 7 different forms of sushi popular in Japan today, that can in turn be varied in 100’s more ways by the choice of ingredients.
+So there you have it, 7 different forms of sushi popular in Japan today, which can in turn be varied in hundreds more ways by the choice of ingredients.
 It’s by no means an exhaustive list of every sushi available but they’re the ones I like best from those I’ve had the opportunity to try so far.

 What styles of sushi do you like best?
 Is it something you’d have a go at making at home?